 - Add or remove

 - Start adding a

-Navigationby tapping the New Navigation button on the bottom bar
+Navigationby tapping the New Navigation button on the Objects Bar over the Objects Panel

 - Configure the